kuzzleio/kuzzle/docs/plugins.md

 By default, the logger plugin is enabled and configured to use the service `winston` (refer to the kuzzle-plugin-logger documentation for more information).

+## Basic Auth

+By default, the "basic auth" plugin is enabled to authenticate users with their username/password (refer to the kuzzle-plugin-basicauth documentation for more information).

 # How to create a plugin

 A plugin is a Javascript module that can be installed with NPM or via a public GIT repository.